docVed/Recipies/source/docs/savory/VegetarianLasagna.md

 ## Notes

+1. Blend the pasta sauce if it has chunks of vegetables in it.
-1. The sauce may need to be diluted with water depending on what type of lasagna sheet is used and how thick it is already.
-Fresh sheets need less water in the sauce, while dry sheets require quite a thinner sauce.
+2. The sauce may need to be diluted with water depending on what type of lasagna sheet is used and how thick it is already.
+Fresh sheets need less water in the sauce, while dry sheets require quite a thin sauce.
 For dried sheets, the sauce must be around the viscosity of fruit nectar.
 A good way to test is to gently pick up the sauce with a fork.
 The sauce should mostly fall through the tines, but not be as thin as water.
-2. The various components (sauce, grilled vegetables, eggs) can be made a few days ahead of time and refrigerated.
+3. The various components (sauce, grilled vegetables, eggs) can be made a few days ahead of time and refrigerated.
-3. The lasagna itself can be assembled and partially cooked (no browning stage) the day before then reheated and browned just before eating.
+4. The lasagna itself can be assembled and partially cooked (no browning stage) the day before then reheated and browned just before eating.
-4. If desired, the zucchini can instead be grated and incorporated into the sauce itself instead of grilling it, but the lasagna would need another ingredient like ricotta or roast capsicum/pumpkin added as a third filling layer.
+5. If desired, the zucchini can be grated and incorporated into the sauce itself instead of grilling it, but the lasagna would need another ingredient like ricotta or roast capsicum/pumpkin added as a third filling layer.